The Big Bang

 The curve-and-curveback action accompanying every Higgs field absorption yields remnant effects that accumulate and that we observe as gravitation, but the background grid remained flat (virtually flat) all the time (1.1)

-Take also into account the existence of the frames of reference of receding galaxies (observed), CMB (observed), neutrinos (not observed as frame) and gravitational waves (not observed as frame): non of them are fundamental frames, see also paragraph Standstill at page 5 of THE EXPANSION OF THE UNIVERSE.
+Take also into account the existence of the frames of reference of receding galaxies (observed), CMB (observed) (CMB = Cosmic Microwave Background), neutrinos (not observed as frame) and gravitational waves (not observed as frame): non of them are fundamental frames, see also paragraph Standstill at page 5 of THE EXPANSION OF THE UNIVERSE.
 Therefore I would propose to consider that

 The view of the BB (Big Bang) that fits the best, is an ordinary explosion occurring in flat empty space that is already existing and is made of vacuum particles (1.2)